atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 CMake will use the CMakeLists.txt in the helloworld directory to create makefiles that fit the native platform.

-Now that everything is prepared, we can actually build the applications (HelloworldPublisher and HelloworldSubscriber in this case).
+Since everything is prepared, we can actually build the applications (HelloworldPublisher and HelloworldSubscriber in this case).